emresertoz/PeriodSuite/README.md

 The function `PeriodHomotopy` will produce the necessary ODEs and the initial conditions for the numerical integrator.
 Then, it will call SageMath and start integration.

-Once computations are complete, type the following to read in the results of the integration manually:

-    Magma> load "lastPeriods";
-    Magma> X`primitivePeriods:=periods;
-    Magma> X`precision:=precision;

 At this point, one could view `X` as representing the target hypersurface, but with the additional data of its periods as well as the means used to compute the periods.

+You can now view the periods of the primitive periods of `X` by typing:

+    Magma> X`primitivePeriods;

+We automatically complete the primitive periods by adding the class of a linear space in Fermat hypersurface.
+To access the complete periods type:

+    Magma> X`periods;

 ### Hodge rank